Uttarakhand

 The local residents have witnessed the trauma and upheaval experienced by those displaced by the Tehri, Renuka, and Lakhwar dams.
 This has raised concerns about the process and the impact of displacement, despite the compensation offered.
 The residents on the Himachal side have organised themselves as the ‘Kishau Bandh Sangarsh Samiti’.
 A report detailing the impact of the dam on the local communities has been also been prepared by Himdhara, a civil society organisation based in Himachal Pradesh.

 The Uttarakhand and Himachal Pradesh governments jointly formed Kishau Corporation Limited in 2017 to implement the project.
 The task of preparing the revised detailed project report has been awarded to Tracktowel.
-They are expected to complete the report by January 2024.
+They were expected to complete the report by January 2024, however, as of May 2024, it was still in progress.

 Fact Sheet